pauliend/Qualtrics-Moment-to-Moment-Response/README.md

     var sliderDataCount = 0;
     var sliderData = {};

-    // Define a function to save the slider value to a hidden variable function saveSliderValue() {
+    // Define a function to save the slider value to an embedded data field function saveSliderValue() {
       // Get the current value of the slider var value = slider.val();

-    // Save the slider value to a hidden variable var variableName = "sliderData_" + sliderDataCount;
+    // Save the slider value to an embedded data field var variableName = "sliderData_" + sliderDataCount;
     Qualtrics.SurveyEngine.setEmbeddedData(variableName, value);